DhruvKhemani/Praesidium/CONTRIBUTING.md

 ## Contributing Fixes

 If you are interested in writing code to fix issues, please open a pull request and I will have a quick read over it before implementing your contribution.

-The following is a high level overview over the source code so that you know where to add your code:

-    Python imports
-    ...
-    Utility variables
-    ...
-    Utility related classes and functions
-    ...
-    Card / reader related classes and functions
-    ...
-    UI related classes and functions
-    ...
-    Bitcoin related classes and functions
-    ...
-    Application start

 # Thank You!